Key Takeaways

 Teens may lose focus easily, forget what they just read, or struggle to follow instructions.
 Working memory, holding and processing short-term information, often becomes impaired, frustrating students who once performed well.

-3. Unusual Thought Patterns and Speech
+3. Unusual Thought Patterns & Speech

 Before delusions or hallucinations emerge, subtle disruptions in thinking may appear.
 Teens might express odd ideas, connect unrelated events, or hold beliefs that seem irrational.